Constellation Energy Foundation (Rembrandt Foundation Inc)

 • Application method: Annual application cycle (specific deadlines not publicly advertised)

-• In 2025, awarded nearly $1.1 million to 34 nonprofits for conservation projects
+• In 2025, awarded nearly $1.1 million to 34 non-profits for conservation projects

-Community Champions Program
+Community Champions Programme

 • Grants: Up to $500